 Who doesn't love pizza?
-Did you know that 94% of Americans eat pizza regularly.
+We all do, but did you know that 94% of Americans eat pizza regularly?
 In fact a recent study shows that a family spends about $17 each week on pizza alone!

 How could we make a pizza at home that was quick, easy and MORE delicious than our favorite delivery?
+Let me show you!

 When we started focusing on how to stop wasting food and making our Grocery Budget stretch, we found that it was cheaper to make our own pizza.

 I have seen frozen dough balls sold in grocery stores, and even unfrozen at places like Trader Joe's.
 We were trying to go bulk to save on the overall cost.
 In an effort to steer away from processed foods, we are still hunting for the perfect homemade dough recipe, but for now, we're buying the frozen balls.

-The dough is also great for garlic knots and even monkey bread!
+TIP: the dough is also great for garlic knots and even monkey bread!

 Take them out of the freezer about 24 hrs before cooking and place in the fridge to defrost.
 About an hour before cooking, set them on the counter.
 It makes the dough balls rise a little, therefore making it easier to work with.